 $95 is a solid price to pay for 75,000 points and an annual free night.
 The 2X base earning rate continues to be a disappointment compared to the legacy SPG Amex's equivalent 3X earning power, but I think if you're eligible, this is a card to get and keep.

 The The Ritz-Carlton™ Credit Card closed to applications in 2018 and the SPG Luxury Amex has officially been rebranded the Marriott Bonvoy Brilliant™ American Express® Card.
-The newly rebranded luxury Bonvoy card is offering a 100,000 point welcome bonus after spending $5,000 in the first three months of account opening.
+The rebranded Bonvoy card is offering a 75,000 point welcome bonus after you use your new card to make $3,000 in purchases within the first 3 months.
 Here's a rundown of the card benefits:

 - Earn 6x points at participating Marriott Bonvoy Hotels; 3x points at US restaurants and flights booked directly with airlines; and 2X points on everything else.